arcaravaggi/remBoot/paper/paper.md

 Rowcliffe, J.M., Field, J., Turvey, S.T. and Carbone, C. (2008).
 Estimating animal density using camera traps without the need for individual recognition.
 J Appl Ecol.
 45, 1228 – 1236.
 [DOI: 10.1111/j.1365-2664.2008.01473.x](http://onlinelibrary.wiley.com/doi/10.1111/j.1365-2664.2008.01473.x/abstract)

+##Acknowledgments

+Thanks to Kevin Keenan for his work on implementing REMs in R early on, when the language was still very new to me, and to Bryce Mecum (@amoeba) for his efforts in reviewing this package.

 ![REM diagram](REM_diagram.jpg)